Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Juan Villa is the Latin American Manager for the Texas A&M Transportation Institute (TTI) based in Mexico City, where he is responsible for performing research in freight transportation, logistics, and trade.
+Juan Villa is Research Scientist and Manager Latin America for the Texas A&M Transportation Institute (TTI) based in Mexico City, where he is responsible for performing research in freight transportation, logistics, and trade.
 He is a researcher with 39 years of experience in the U.S., Europe, Mexico, and other Latin American counties.
 Villa serves as a member of the U.S. Department of Commerce’s Committee on Supply Chain Competitiveness, and is the Chair of the Transportation Research Board International Trade and Transportation Committee.
-He has been published in several journals, including Elsevier’s Research in Transportation Business and Management and Transportation Research Record Journal of the Transportation Research Board
+He has been published in several journals, including Elsevier’s Research in Transportation Business and Management and Transportation Research Record Journal of the Transportation Research Board.

 Texas A&M Transportation Institute, Mexico City, Mexico